gabrielo91/Django-app/README.md

 # Django-app
-This repo contains the a web page coded in django
+This repo contains the a web page coded in django..

 **By: Gabriel Ortega**